neil-forks/PineSAM-river/docs/about.md

 ## :material-source-pull: Pull Requests

-Contributions to code are welcome.
-Please submit all Pull Requests (PR) to the /dev branch.
-If there is no existing ticket related to the the PR submission, then create a ticket outlining what issues are being addressed.
+Code contributions are welcome.
+Please fork the code and submit all Pull Requests (PR) to the **/dev** branch.
+Check out some of the open issue tickets or propose new features.
+If there is no existing ticket related to the PR, then create a ticket outlining what issues are being addressed.
 <br><br>

 ---